The immune system helps protect the body from infection and disease.

 Aggressive mature B-cell non-Hodgkin lymphomas include:

-Both Burkitt leukemia and Burkitt lymphoma have been linked to infection with the Epstein-Barr virus (EBV), although EBV infection is more likely to occur in patients in Africa than in the United States.
-Burkitt lymphoma/leukemia is more common in White people.
-Burkitt lymphoma/leukemia is diagnosed when a sample of tissue is checked and a certain change to the MYC gene is found.
+Burkitt lymphoma has been linked to infection with the Epstein-Barr virus (EBV).
+Burkitt lymphoma is more common in White people than in Hispanic people.
+Burkitt lymphoma is diagnosed when a sample of tissue is checked and a certain change to the MYC gene is found.

 Lymphoblastic lymphoma is a type of lymphoma that mainly affects T-cell lymphocytes.
 It usually forms in the mediastinum (the area between the lungs).
 This causes trouble breathing, wheezing, trouble swallowing, or swelling of the head and neck.
 It may spread to lymph nodes, bone, bone marrow, skin, the CNS, abdominal organs, and other areas.
 Lymphoblastic lymphoma is a lot like acute lymphoblastic leukemia (ALL).